TysonGill/Utility/README.md

 etc

 There are similar libraries for database and datatable manipulation, file system management, formatting, mapping, multimedia, networking, SQL parsing, and more.
-All the other projects in my repository rely upon it heavily.
+Most of the other projects in my repository rely upon it heavily.
 I rarely touch it, but that's the good thing.
 I rarely need to.

 ![image](https://user-images.githubusercontent.com/120231132/206852471-81340ab1-4e3c-4903-9d7d-391187bb58ae.png)